serhatgurel/sg-grid/README.md

 - `docs/tasks.md` — derived task list and roadmap
 - `src/main.ts` — app bootstrap

+See `docs/examples-filter-sort.md` for runnable example descriptions (playground and minimal examples).

 If you'd like, I can add a short development checklist, PR template, or CI workflow next.